From enquiry to final report

 Quality control

-The audit follows a repeatable check before recommendations are made.
+The review follows a repeatable check before recommendations are made.

 Some sectors need extra sources, but the core structure stays consistent so the final report is useful, comparable and grounded in evidence.

-01Website clarity and mobile journey 02Google visibility and search presence 03Reviews, reputation and trust signals 04Local competitor comparison 05Sector trends and market pressure 06Customer segments and buying behaviour 07Offer clarity, pricing and value perception 08Local area and trading context 09Companies House and public signals 10Commercial gaps to verify 11Risks, threats and missed opportunities 12Top 3 actions to prioritise
+01Website clarity and mobile journey 02Google visibility and search presence 03Reviews, reputation and trust signals 04Local competitor comparison 05Sector trends and market pressure 06Customer segments and buying behaviour 07Offer clarity, pricing and value perception 08Local area and trading context 09Companies House and public signals 10Commercial gaps to verify 11Risks, threats and missed opportunities 12Priority actions to focus on

 Report detail